2020 Holiday Air Travel:

 At Will Rogers World Airport, the safety of customers, partners and employees is our top priority.
 We've provided some information below regarding our response to the COVID-19 pandemic.
 This information includes not only the steps we're taking, but steps travelers can take that could help keep them healthy while traveling.

 + Janitorial staff is working diligently to keep touch points and heavy traffic areas disinfected.

-+ CDC signage installed in all restrooms to remind passengers/employees how they can help prevent the spread of COVID-19.
++ Physical and digital signage has been installed throughout the airport to remind passengers/employees how they can help prevent the spread of COVID-19.

-+ Staying closely connected to our partners to receive updates regarding the spread of COVID-19 (OCCHD, OKHealth, OKCEM).
++ We're staying closely connected to our partners to receive updates regarding the spread of COVID-19 (OCCHD, OKHealth, OKCEM, City of OKC).

 + Communicating with our airline partners about their needs and helping them to keep their gate areas disinfected.